 So, what type of whiteboard is best?
 We’ve busted some common misconceptions about whiteboard vs. dry erase board, and now it’s crunch time.

 If we have to pick one whiteboard material to champion, it is undoubtedly a Glass Dry Erase Board.
 The benefits of glass whiteboards extend beyond the ease of use.
 Whilst they might be a more significant investment than a standard melamine whiteboard, they will stand the test of time in terms of their durability and resistance to surface level scratches, scuff marks and dents.

 However, if you’re on a budget or don’t want to spend too much money on a whiteboard, a classic melamine whiteboard is the most economical option in the whiteboard range.
 Much the same, if you don’t need it to last you a lifetime, or you’re not yet sure how much use you’ll get out of it, then selecting a melamine whiteboard is probably more suitable for you.

 Ultimately, the choice is yours whether you invest in a glass dry erase board or a melamine whiteboard for your space.
 Whiteboards and Pinboards have an extensive range of whiteboards that aren’t just excellent quality; they’ll enhance any workspace’s look.
 To find the best range of whiteboards in Australia, check out Whiteboards and Pinboards selection of whiteboards today.
-We stock an exclusive range of custom whiteboards, mounted whiteboards, glass whiteboards, mobile whiteboards, music white boards, whiteboard planners, porcelain white boards, pre printed whiteboards and slimline whiteboards.
+We stock an exclusive range of custom whiteboards, mounted whiteboards, glass whiteboards, mobile whiteboards, whiteboard planners, porcelain white boards, printed whiteboards and slimline whiteboards.